 What are the contents of a freed chunk that we can leak?
 If the chunk is >fastbin size (>0x80), when it is freed, it will be inserted into the unsorted bin, which is a doubly-linked list of recently freed chunks.
 The fd and bk pointers will thus be populated with the address of the unsorted bin, which is in the main_arena struct in libc.
 This gives us our libc leak.

 We can also get a heap leak if the unsorted bin has another chunk when we free our explanation.
 In that case, when the explanation chunk is inserted, the fd pointer will be set to the other free chunk.
-The explanation chunk looks as follows:
+The free explanation chunk then looks as follows:

 This image from sploitfun is great for understanding the linked list structure of heap bins.